GameDevelopment-Daniel/The_first_in_the_Maze/README.md

 <br />
 More information about the game can be seen here [Wiki](https://github.com/GameDevelopment-Daniel/The_first_in_the_Maze/wiki).
 </br>
-In my game I use [this GitHub](https://github.com/TaylorAbraham/Unity-Photon-Multiplayer-Base) for creating the looby.
+In my game I used [this GitHub](https://github.com/TaylorAbraham/Unity-Photon-Multiplayer-Base) for creating the looby.